Cervical Spondylosis Specialist

 What Are The Symptoms of Cervical Spondylosis?

-Pain from cervical spondylosis can be mild to severe.
-It is sometimes worsened by looking up or down for a long time, or with activities such as driving or reading a book.
-It also feels better with rest or lying down.
+Pain from cervical spondylosis can range from **mild to severe**.
+It is often worsened by activities like **driving or reading** and improved with rest.

-• Neck pain and stiffness (may be worse with activity)
+- Neck pain and stiffness (worse with activity).

-• Numbness and weakness in arms, hands, and fingers
+- Numbness and weakness in the **arms, hands, and fingers**.

 What Are The Treatment Options For Cervical Spondylosis?